misieq1112/misieq1112/README.md

 - 👋 Hi, I’m @misieq1112
-- 👀 I’m interested in beating horse
+- 👀 I’m interested in frontend development
-- 🌱 I’m currently learning eating horse
+- 🌱 I’m currently learning how to use javascript
-- 💞️ I’m looking to collaborate on bed
-- 📫 How to reach me d,

 <!---
 misieq1112/misieq1112 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.